If in the "Frames" option, use the buttons at left to move

 out more information, I will update my listing.

-- Bid Shilling -- The
+Bid Shilling --

 use of shills is as old as the auction business itself.
 The way it